History of local government in England: Attempts at reform (1945–1974)

 Local governments across the United Kingdom lost power after the Labour Party won the 1945 general election and formed its first majority government under Clement Attlee.
-Under Labour's postwar social and economic reforms functions traditionally operated by local governments such as gas, electricity, and hospitals were nationalized under regional boards or national government institutions such as the National Health Service.
+Under Labour's post-war social and economic reforms functions traditionally operated by local governments such as gas, electricity, and hospitals were nationalised under regional boards or national government institutions such as the National Health Service.
 After the Second World War the creation of new county boroughs in England and Wales was effectively suspended, pending a local government review.
 A government white paper published in 1945 stated that "it is expected that there will be a number of Bills for extending or creating county boroughs" and proposed the creation of a boundary commission to bring coordination to local government reform.
 The policy in the paper also ruled out the creation of new county boroughs in Middlesex "owing to its special problems".
 The Local Government Boundary Commission was appointed on 26 October 1945, under the chairmanship of Sir Malcolm Trustram Eve, delivering its report in 1947.
 The Commission recommended that towns with a population of 200,000 or more should become one-tier "new counties", with "new county boroughs" having a population of 60,000 - 200,000 being "most-purpose authorities", with the county council of the administrative county providing certain limited services.
 The report envisaged the creation of 47 two-tiered "new counties", 21 one-tiered "new counties" and 63 "new county boroughs".
 The recommendations of the Commission extended to a review of the division of functions between different tiers of local government, and thus fell outside its terms of reference, and its report was not acted upon.

 The next attempt at reform was by the Local Government Act 1958, which established the Local Government Commission for England and the Local Government Commission for Wales to carry out reviews of existing local government structures and recommend reforms.
 Although the Commissions did not complete their work before being dissolved, a few new county boroughs were constituted between 1964 and 1968.
 Luton, Torbay, and Solihull gained county borough status.
 Additionally, Teesside county borough was formed from the merger of the existing county borough of Middlesbrough, and the non-county boroughs of Stockton-on-Tees and Redcar; Warley was formed from the county borough of Smethwick and the non-county boroughs of Oldbury and Rowley Regis; and West Hartlepool was merged with Hartlepool.
 Following these changes, there were a total of 79 county boroughs in England.
 The Commission also recommended the downgrading of Barnsley to be a non-county borough, but this was not carried out.
 The commission did succeed in merging two pairs of small administrative counties to form Huntingdon and Peterborough and Cambridgeshire and Isle of Ely.